timothymcmackin/tezos-hackathon-jump-start/README.md

 ## Overview: What is Tezos?

 Tezos is an open-source, decentralized blockchain created in 2014 by Arthur and Kathleen Breitman.
+It is a decentralized computer system that users can use to store and exchange cryptocurrencies and other tokens and to host decentralized applications.

 ## What can I do with Tezos?